zstoebs/Daily-Coding-Problem/December 2019/README.md

 - 12/22/2019: Given N and k, write an algorithm to determine where a prisoner should stand in order to be the last survivor.

+- 12/23/2019: You come across a dictionary of sorted words in a language you've never seen before.
+Write a program that returns the correct order of letters in this language.